rachel-rice/crud-todo/readme.md

 ## Lessons Learned:

-This was a lesson in CRUD and using dependencies.
+This project was used to practice CRUD and using dependencies.

+## To install dependencies run:

+`npm install`